HackFSU/2016-HackFSU-Console/README.md

 * `/dashboard/#/hackers` Queries `/api/hackers` and parses result into a table.

 #### API
+We should try to develop an API compliant with [these](http://jsonapi.org/) standards.

 ###### Hackers
 * `GET` `/api/hackers` Returns an array of all hacker objects (including their assoc. user).
 	* **TODO**: Add an optional query parameter to limit the queried attributes (tl;dr save our